The Internal Appeals Process: Your First Line of Defense

 - 1 year: Louisiana

-- 2 years: Alabama, Alaska, Arizona, Texas, Pennsylvania
+- 2 years: Alabama, Alaska, Arizona, Texas, Pennsylvania, Connecticut, Kansas, Indiana, Montana, Oklahoma, West Virginia

-For a complete breakdown of car insurance claim deadlines by state, review our dedicated guide on understanding your rights after a denial.
+For a complete breakdown of car insurance claim deadlines and denial rights, review our dedicated guide on understanding your rights after a denial.
+You can also reference our how to file a car insurance claim guide for step-by-step guidance from the very start.

 Frequently Asked Questions